Canuckaholic/heartwater-app/README.md

 * Spectrometer Readings
 * Processed Water Quality
 * Packaging Metrics
-* Personnel Involved
+* Personnel Involved, e.g. Quality Control Manager

-This QR code would use the iPhone/Android native Camera apps in order to launch a unique static web page to:
+This QR code would use the iPhone/Android native Camera apps in order to launch a unique static web page (or app?) to:

 1. Provide ingredients and production data about the bottle
 1. Provide details about the charity that that bottle purchase funded